 In response, there has been a greater acknowledgment of the interconnectedness of emotional needs and factors such as sleep, nutrition, exercise, and work-life balance.
 This speaks to trends like Mental Balance, Recentered Living, Digital Fitness Frontiers, and Sustainable Nourishment—all of which play a role in holistic health outlooks.

 This shift has dovetailed with the rise in alternative channels and forms of treatment, including telemedicine, meditation apps, CBD products, and psychedelics.
 Psychedelics, in particular, are in the midst of a research renaissance that will continue to spark interest from experienced investors, tech billionaires, and startups.
-The New Psyche market is projected to reach $6.85 billion by 2027.
+The New Psyche market is projected to reach USD 11.82 billion by 2029.

 Many global health indicators are improving—life expectancy is rising, child and maternal mortality are down, and medical science is advancing rapidly.
 But even in developed nations and with increased prosperity, not all trends are positive.
 Chronic diseases like obesity, diabetes, and cardiovascular disease have been rising over the past 30 years (The Lancet, 2020).
 These comorbidities, in turn, have left afflicted adults more vulnerable to COVID-19 and exposed public health failures in tackling many of these preventable and treatable critical risk factors.
 Add to this an aging global population, and the increasing demand for public health services will call for more funding, strong political commitment, and better data and technology.